Anticancer gene: Action

-These 25 amino acid peptides, in contrast to the majority of peptides within the Brevinine family, has low hemolytic action.
+These 25 amino acid peptides, in contrast to the majority of peptides within the Brevinine family, have low hemolytic action.
 Not only does the peptide have a reduced hemolytic action, it also is semi-selective towards cancer cells and leaves non-cancerous cells largely unharmed.
-This peptide works as to prevent the progression of cancer by arresting the cell cycle at the G2/M phase, resulting in an induction of apoptosis.
+This peptide works to prevent the progression of cancer by arresting the cell cycle at the G2/M phase, resulting in an induction of apoptosis.

 This defensin traditionally works as a part of the innate immune system, working as an antimicrobial defense.
 However, this peptide is currently being studied as an anticancer peptide.
 Brevinin-2R works to trigger cell death by reducing the mitochondrial membrane potential resulting in lower cellular ATP levels while simultaneously increasing the concentration of reactive oxygen species.
 Currently and somewhat unrelated, Brevinin-2R is being considered for diabetic treatments.
 In treating type II diabetes, or diabetes mellitus, Brevinins have been shown to promote insulin release.
 Finally, these peptides even have the capability to increase the rate of tissue regeneration, as seen with the frog in which Brevinin-2R was isolated from.